department-of-veterans-affairs/va.gov-team/teams/vsp/teams/operations/operations-team-charter.md

 #### Issue Etiquette
-For an issue to go into the Current Sprint column, it must have the following (created using the “Standard Issue Template”):
+For an issue to go into the Current Sprint column, it must have the following (created using the “Ops Issue Template”):

 - Estimate
 - Title that explains task
 - Description with Background and Acceptance Criteria
-- Labels: Operations
+- Labels: Operations,  and Needs Grooming (if applicable)
 - User Story (if applicable), Goal, and Acceptance Criteria
 - Nested in an Epic
    - If an Epic is created a super epic is assigned.